mixu/nwm/readme.md

 # nwm - node window manager

 nwm is a dynamic window manager for X written at NodeKO 2011.

 It uses libev to interface with X11, and allows you to lay out windows in Node.

-I wrote the code in this repo during Node Knockout 2011 ([old repo](https://github.com/mixu/nodeko)).
-Unfortunately I'm not in the competition since I forgot to confirm my initial team registration (click accept).
-Not a big deal.
+I started writing nww at Node Knockout 2011 ([old repo](https://github.com/mixu/nodeko)), though it was not in the competition itself.

 **This is the repo you should watch/fork for future updates.**

 The underlying X11 bindings are written as a Node native extension in C++/C.

 I'm now actively using this as my primary window manager, as multi-monitor support is finally OK.
 You can give it a try as your primary as well, and report back bugs -- or nwm in a secondary X server using Xephyr.